mirzaakhena/gogen/README.md

 Outport is implemented by Gateway
 ```

 *Inport* is an interface that has only one method (named `Execute`) that will be called by *Controller*.
 The method in an interface define all the required (request and response) parameter to run the specific usecase. *Inport* will implemented by *Interactor*.
-Request and response struct is allowed to share to *Outport* under the same usecase, but must not shared to other *Inport* or *Outport* usecase.

-*Interactor* is the place that you can define your logic flow.
+*Interactor* is the place that you can define your business process flow by involving entity, valueobject, service and repository.
 When an usecase logic need a data, it will ask the *Outport* to provide it. *Interactor* also use *Outport* to send data, store data or do some action to other service. *Interactor* only have one *Outport* field.
 We must not adding new *Outport* field to *Interactor* to keep a simplicity and consistency.

 *Outport* is a data and action provider for *Interactor*. *Outport* never know how it is implemented.
 The implementor (in this case a *Gateway*) will decide how to provide a data or do an action.
 This *Outport* is very exclusive for specific usecase (in this case *Interactor*) and must not shared to other usecase.
 By having exclusive *Outport* it will isolate the testing for usecase.